Adeline0415/NTHU_CS_ML_2023/Readme.md

 # **TetrisBattle**

-This is an AI model that can play Tetris Battle.
-We use Q-learning to train the model.
+This is a Tetris Battle AI model, which is trained with Q-learning.

 It is a highly restored version of original game, with features as follow: <br/>
 - 2 players <br/>